How To Henna Your Hair

 Henna Hair Salons

 We do not currently operate any henna hair colour salons.
-If you are not comfortable applying henna/indigo yourself, you may ask your hair dresser to apply it for you.
+If you are not comfortable applying henna/indigo yourself, you could ask your hair dresser to apply it for you.
 Please refer your hair dresser to this site and tell them to feel free to get in touch to discuss any concerns or questions they may have regarding Renaissance Henna products.

 More Henna Hair Questions ?